 - 9-1.
 Physical Examination for Athletics (FHSAA Form EL2) A student athlete (this includes cheerleaders) must obtain a physical examination each year prior to the beginning of participation to verify that he/she is physically fit for interscholastic athletic competition.
 The certificate is valid for one calendar year from the date of the physician signature. - 9-2.
 Consent and Release from Liability Certificate (FHSAA Form EL3) A student athlete must complete this form prior to any participation.
 Insurance All students participating in any athletic activity (this includes cheerleaders) shall be required to have proper medical insurance before they will be able to practice and participate.
-The following options shall be available: - A. Personal Medical Insurance (includes military insurance) The use of this insurance requires the name of the insurance and the policy number to be indicated on the Athletic Participation Form under Section B. NOTE: Medicaid will not be approved as a form of personal insurance. - B. School Insurance is made available through the School Board of Bay County.
+The following options shall be available: - A. Personal Medical Insurance (Includes Tricare Military Medical Insurance and Medicaid Managed Medical Plans) - The use of this insurance requires the name of the insurance company and the policy number to be indicated on the Athletic Participation Consent and Release Form. - B. School Insurance is made available through the School Board of Bay County.
 The student may purchase this insurance to satisfy the insurance requirement.
-"Football Coverage" is required if playing football, and "All other Sports" coverage if participating other sports or cheerleading.
+"Football Coverage" is required if playing football, and "Including all Senior High Sports" coverage if participating in other sports or cheerleading.
 "Summer Coverage" is required if athletes are participating in summer programs with a school and did not purchase coverage with the school during the school year.
 Other policies are available for band and other extra-curricular activities.
-Coverage can be attained at schoolinsuranceagency.com or see school AD for enrollment forms.
+Coverage can be attained at schoolinsuranceofflorida.com or see school AD for enrollment forms.
 School insurance coverage expires the first day of the next school year or the first date of participating in fall practice for the next school year whichever occurs first. - C. It is the responsibility of the parents or guardians to notify the Principal in writing of any change in medical insurance coverage of his/her son/daughter.

-- D. Student Managers, statisticians, and other student assistants in athletics must also complete the Consent and Release from Liability Certificate (FHSAA Form EL3) before they can actively engaged in performing the duties of student assistants. - 9-3 Required Safety Courses All students must view the three required nfhslearn safety courses as listed on FHSAA Form EL3 prior to any athletic participation.
+D. Student Managers, statisticians, and other student assistants in athletics must also complete the Consent and Release from Liability Certificate (FHSAA Form EL3) before they can actively engage in performing the duties of student assistants.

+9-3 Required Safety Courses - All students must view the three required nfhslearn safety courses as listed on FHSAA EL3 Form prior to any athletic participation.